 Unneeded duplication of materials.

-Request for Reconsideration of Library Media Materials When a concern is expressed about library resources, the Teacher-Librarian will consider both the citizen’s right to express an opinion and the principles of intellectual freedom.
+Request for Reconsideration of Library Media Materials When a concern is expressed about library resources, the Teacher-Librarian will consider both the resident or staff member of the district’s right to express an opinion and the principles of intellectual freedom.

-Informal Reconsideration Persons wishing to make a complaint regarding library resources will be asked to direct their complaint to the Teacher-Librarian.
+Informal Reconsideration Residents of staff members of the district wishing to make a complaint regarding library resources will be asked to direct their complaint to the Teacher-Librarian.
 The Teacher-Librarian will attempt to resolve the issue informally by:

 Discussing the request with the complainant and listening carefully to the concerns expressed;